+Acknowledge the pain of your loss.
 While it's true that all relationships come to an end eventually and that it's just a part of life, mourning is a perfectly natural response to any loss.
 There is simply no way around feeling down for a little while.

+Take time off work and travel, if you can.
 This way, you can begin creating new memories for yourself that do not involve your old relationship.

+Seek out the company of others.
 If possible, hang out with people you can talk to about your feelings.
 Join a support group.
 Helping others deal with their losses could have a profound effect on your own emotions.

+Set routines for yourself each day.
 Plan time to work out or do some other physical activity, and make sure you are eating three square meals a day.
 Take good care of yourself.

+Pursue your own interests and passions vigorously.
 Set goals for yourself, no matter how small they are, and take time every day to work toward those goals.
 A suitable goal might be to increase your expertise or skill set in an area you're passionate about.

 - Do not immediately jump into another relationship.
 While it might be tempting, it's important to allow yourself time to grieve and accept who you are outside the relationship.